awsdocs/aws-freertos-docs/doc_source/getting_started_espressif.md

   ```
 + If you see errors when you run `idf_monitor.py`, use Python 2\.7\.
 + Required libraries from ESP\-IDF are included in Amazon FreeRTOS, so there is no need to download them externally\.
 If the `IDF_PATH` environment variable is set, we recommend that you clear it before you build Amazon FreeRTOS\.
-+ On Window systems, it can take 3\-4 minutes for the project to build\.
++ On Windows, it can take 3\-4 minutes for the project to build\.
 You can use the `-j4` switch on the make command to reduce the build time:

   ```
   make flash monitor -j4
   ```
++ If your device has trouble connecting to AWS IoT, open the `aws_clientcredential.h` file, and verify that the configuration variables are properly defined in the file\. `clientcredentialMQTT_BROKER_ENDPOINT[]` should look like `<1234567890123>-ats.iot.<us-east-1>.amazonaws.com`\.

 For general troubleshooting information about Getting Started with Amazon FreeRTOS, see [Troubleshooting Getting Started](gsg-troubleshooting.md)\.